lyon-fnal/devenv/clion-mac.md

 export PATH=/path/to/CMake/directory/bin:$PATH  # Be sure first item ends in bin, not cmake
 ```

- Now, `cd` to your docker directory for this development area (where your `docker-compose.yml` file is located).
-Run a script from the devenv repository helpers directory,
+ Let's capture your enviornment to a file.
+Still in the container, `cd` to your docker directory for this development area (where your `docker-compose.yml` file is located).
+Run a script from the devenv repository helpers directory...

  ```shell script
 /path/to/devenv/helpers/make_env.sh > <ENV_NAME>.env